Kategorien

 Pairing process

 Xiaomi started rolling out a stronger bonding mechanism with the 3 Lite and 4 Pro models.
 For connecting with the scooter, you have to download the Xiaomi Mi Home app.
 After scanning for scooters and selecting your 3 Lite scooter, the app asks for the camera permission.
-Now you scan a QR code that’s printed on top of a sticker that covers the dashboard.
-After scanning the QR code and its verification, you’re connected.
+Now, you scan a QR code that’s printed on top of a sticker that covers the dashboard.
+After the QR code is verified by the app backend server, you’re connected.
 A button press is no longer required.

 The QR code is stored in the app and can be viewed while being connected to the scooter.
 The app tells you to take a screenshot of the QR code in case you lose the original one.